-This Privacy Statement (“this Statement”) applies to “Deloitte Australia” (“we” or “us”), which includes both the Australian Partnership of Deloitte Touche Tohmatsu and the entities it controls.
+This Privacy Statement (“this Statement”) applies to “Deloitte Australia” (“we” or “us”), which includes both the Australian Partnership of Deloitte Touche Tohmatsu and the entities it owns or controls.
 We want you to know that we are committed to protecting your privacy and handling your personal information in an open and transparent way.

 What does this Privacy Statement cover?

-This Statement explains how we collect, handle and protect personal information when:
+This Statement explains how we collect, handle, store and protect personal information when:

 - We provide professional services to our clients

 - You use “this Website”; or

 When we refer to “this Website” we are talking about websites associated with Deloitte Australia or Deloitte in Papua New Guinea.
 This includes;

 This Statement also contains information about when we share information with Deloitte Touche Tohmatsu Limited (“DTTL”), its member firms, or their related entities (collectively, the “Deloitte Network”).
-Please see www.deloitte.com for a more detailed description of DTTL and its member firms.
+Please see About Deloitte for a more detailed description of DTTL and its member firms.

 Are all areas of this Website covered by this statement?

 Certain areas of this Website have separate privacy statements that apply to personal information collected via those pages.
-A separate statement may be necessary because of the nature of the personal information being collected (for example, information collected during the recruitment process) and to provide additional detail about how we handle information collected via those page.
+A separate statement may be necessary because of the nature of the personal information being collected (for example, information collected during the recruitment process) and to provide additional detail about how we handle information collected via those pages.

 The Deloitte member firms are located all over the world and are subject to the privacy laws of the particular country or countries in which they operate.
-As a result, each member firm has its own privacy statement governing the handling of any personal information collected via their websites.
-Such websites, as well as other websites that may be linked to this Website, are not covered by this Statement.
+As a result, each member firm has its own privacy statement governing the handling of any personal information they collect.
+Importantly, the websites of other Deloitte member firms, as well as other websites that may be linked to this Website, are not covered by this Statement.

 We encourage visitors to review each website's privacy statement before disclosing any personal information.

 What laws apply to us?

-- Include terms and conditions in our agreements with our clients which describe how we handle personal information during the delivery of our professional services.
+- Where appropriate, include terms in our agreements with our clients that describe how we handle personal information during the delivery of our professional services.